• About

 The only way to take photos without any people in it or to walk by yourself in the centre of Prague is to get up early.
 And by early, I mean really early!

 The best thing to do is to check when the sunrise is, which in summer could be before 5 am and during winter around 6 am and be already in the centre at that time.
-The effort of getting up will pay off as you walk over the Charles Bridge, take the most beautiful photos and enjoy hearing the birds singing.
-It’s truly magical!

 9. Stay up late in the evenings

-This is not completely crowd free experience, but if you are not keen on getting up early, you can also take a walk in the centre in the evening.
-Since most visitors (especially day visitors) would want to make the most from their days by starting early (and by 5 pm there will be putting their feet up in their hotels or travelling back home) you can stroll down the centre fairly peacefully.
+Since most visitors (especially day visitors) would want to make the most from their days by starting early (and by 5 pm they will be putting their feet up in their hotels or travelling back home) you can stroll down the centre fairly peacefully.

-People who visit for a day or coach parties that are on a tight schedule will usually leave by 4-5pm to get to their next destination and Prague gets a little less busy.
+People who visit for a day or coach parties that are on a tight schedule will usually leave by 4-5 pm to get to their next destination and Prague gets a little less busy.

 10. Escape the crowds by climbing up the hills